mcataford/works-on-my-machine/docs/API.md

 All the matchers defined and exported as part of the default export of this file are available to each `expect` statement made in tests.

+A matcher's inverse is defined by its behaviour when the `negated` flag that is passed to it is truthy.

 ---
 ### function / toEqual